Frequently Asked Questions

 Most of the inhabitants of the Atlas region are Berber.
 They speak Berber and Arabic, and many speak French.
 Depending on your language we will try to provide an English, French or Spanish speaking guide.
 Most of our guides are fluent in several languages.

 What do we need to bring?

 This list is for guidance only: not all the items are required for every trek and in all seasons.
 For Day Excursions trainers or walking shoes and fleece or anorak will usually suffice.
-Sleeping bags are needed for camping and overnight in refuges and may be needed in guest houses.
+Sleeping bags may be needed for camping and overnight in refuges but are not usually needed in guest houses.
 If necessary they can be hired.

 If in doubt as to what to bring contact Ahmed once your trek is confirmed.

 Essential items for most treks are highlighted in the list below:

 - sleeping bag (may be required, eg when camping) ,

 - stout walking boots,(or walking shoes for some summer treks

 - water purification tablets to treat river water when camping (bottled water can sometimes be bought),